 Riparian habitats are where terrestrial and aquatic ecosystems meet.
 They are vital sites in a catchment, supporting high levels of biodiversity and being critical in controlling flows of energy and nutrients between terrestrial and aquatic ecosystems (Naiman & Decamps, 1997).
-This is true even on creeks and gullies that carry flowing water only occasionally.
 Being at the boundary of terrestrial and aquatic ecosystems, riparian areas are powerful indicators of catchment quality (e.g. Rapport et al., 1998).
 Human settlement has always been focused on rivers and is often a major determinant of riparian structure and function (e.g. Dynesius & Nilsson, 1994).
 One of the biggest impacts on riparian areas has been the introduction of domestic stock, with grazing being the major land use over 60% of Australia's land surface (Wilson, 1990).
 Stock concentrate around water sources, which means riparian and wetland habitats, as well as those around artificial watering points in pastoral regions, suffer greater impacts from domestic and feral grazing herds than dryland areas (Robertson, 1997; James et al., 1999).
 These impacts have led to extensive loss of ecological condition in riparian areas in Australia.